 I can't help it; this is my favorite song by Williams.
 It was originally recorded by Emmett Miller, but after Williams released the song in 1949 it was hugely successful, and he was invited to sing at the Grand Ole Opry.
 After performing "Lovesick Blues," he received a standing ovation, and this became his signature song.

-Honorable mentions: "Long Gone Lonesome Blues", "Honky Tonkin", "I'm Still in Love with You", "Jambalaya (On the Bayou)", "There's a Tear in My Beer," "Settin' the Woods on Fire," "I'll Never Get Out of This World Alive," "Lost Highway," "You Win Again," "(I Heard That) Lonesome Whistle," and "Howlin' at the Moon"
+Honorable mentions: "Long Gone Lonesome Blues," "Half as Much," "Honky Tonkin", "I'm Still in Love with You," "There's a Tear in My Beer," "Settin' the Woods on Fire," "I'll Never Get Out of This World Alive," "Mind Your Own Business," "Lost Highway," "You Win Again," "(I Heard That) Lonesome Whistle," and "Howlin' at the Moon"